mvysny/vok-orm/README.md

 After you're done, call `VokOrm.destroy()` to close the pool.

 > You can call methods of this library from anywhere.
-You don't need to be running inside of the JavaEE or Spring container - you can use this library from a plain JavaSE main method.
+You don't need to be running inside of the JavaEE or Spring container or any container at all - you can actually use this library from a plain JavaSE main method.

 Full example of a `main()` method that does all of the above: